goldenstein64/pl-definitions/README.md

 ```

 For a more detailed description of how to install a library of definition files, see the LSP's [wiki](https://github.com/sumneko/lua-language-server/wiki/Libraries).

-By default, this library imports everything into the global namespace.
-If you don't want this, delete (or move) `library/pl.lua`.
-In the long term, it may be useful to split this library in two: one with injected globals and one without.

 ## Types